 - Be ready to support organizations after a disaster occurs.
 This could include building relationships ahead of time, cataloging the variety of venues and vehicles that can be used to reach out to individuals and communities in need of mental health support, and/or creating MOUs with emergency response organizations so they can provide immediate psychological first aid and crisis counseling. - Support research, analysis and education on health issues and mental health concerns postdisaster.
 Examine the successes and lessons learned from one disaster to become better prepared for the next disaster.
 Ensure that a comprehensive information dissemination plan is a key component of any funded research. - Fund crisis support counselors in non-traditional settings.
 Many NGOs would like funding to host crisis counselors in schools, community centers and faith-based organizations to reach people who are not seeking out mental health assistance.
-This can help reduce stigma and make it easier for people in need to reach out post-disaster. - Be on the lookout for populations that may have high need but little attention or response infrastructure.
-Think about how you as a funder can build the capacity of organizations and communities so they are ready to respond when a disaster hits. - Be a good and patient listener.
-This is critical to identifying stresses and strains on your grantees, your fellow funders and your community.
-Sometimes advice, a listening ear or technical assistance is as valuable as the funds. - Think local.
-Work with organizations that have the trust of and can reach out to marginalized and underrepresented communities.
-While national and international NGOs do great work and need funding, also support the existing community networks.
+This can help reduce stigma and make it easier for people in need to reach out post-disaster.

 "Location is everything, whether the services are being delivered in brick-andmortar buildings or in mobile clinics.
-Going to schools with high registrations and communities with high need in general, church parking lots, school parking lots, community centers-making therapy available and accessible was a key to impact."

-~ Sally Ray, Director of Strategic Initiatives, Center for Disaster Philanthropy
+Going to schools with high registrations and communities with high need in general, church parking lots, school parking lots, community centers-making therapy available and accessible was a key to impact." ~ Sally Ray, Director of Strategic Initiatives, Center for Disaster Philanthropy